SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## Overview

-The Administration application enables account administrators to manage their users, roles, tenants, applications and business rules as well as to configure a number of settings for their account.
+The Administration application enables account administrators to manage their users, roles, tenants, applications and business rules and lets them configure a number of settings for their account.

 The following sections will walk you through all functionalities of the Administration application in detail.
-For your convenience find an overview on the content of this document below.
+For your convenience, find an overview on the content of this document below.

->**Important**: For information on the user and permission management in the Administration application refer to the separate section on [User and Permission Management](/guides/users-guide/user-and-permissions-management).
+>**Important**: For information on the user and permission management in the Administration application, refer to the separate section on [User and Permission Management](/guides/users-guide/user-and-permissions-management).

 |SECTION|CONTENT|
 |:---|:---|